 Milwaukee has long been considered a hidden gem for reasons ranging from its location on Lake Michigan to its world-class cuisine.

 Overwhelmingly, in post-interview surveys conducted by companies using our services, corporate recruiters consistently share great results.
-They find that a city tour while in Milwaukee for the candidate’s interview positively impacted their impression of the city and desire to potentially re-locate.
+One client shared that Milwaukee frequently ranked lower because people didn’t see Milwaukee as a desirable place to live.
+After inviting Milwaukee Food & City Tours to play a role in their interview process by offering tours, one company reported that more than 50% of the candidates surveyed after the interview process was completed stated that the tour changed the way they viewed Milwaukee.
+The client reported that a city tour while in Milwaukee for the candidate’s interview positively impacted their impression of the city and desire to potentially re-locate.

 Everything we do for recruitment tours is customizable to best suit the needs of the client and their recruits.
 We can pick up groups directly from campus, take interviewees to key neighborhoods or school districts, and even stop for lunch or a scoop of custard along the way.